Start your new home journey

 Additionally, mortgages are not available for park homes, so thorough financial planning is essential.
 Consider the investment potential, understand applicable property taxes, and explore alternative financing options.
 Evaluating your debt-to-income ratio will help ensure this decision aligns with your overall financial goals.

-Moreover, as a child purchasing a retirement property for your parent, having sufficient capital is essential, especially if you’re not using their current property to fund the purchase.
+Moreover, as a young person buying a retirement property for your parents, having sufficient capital is essential, especially if you’re not using their current property to fund the purchase.
 For traditional properties like bungalows or flats, you might need to take out a second mortgage, which would incur stamp duty as a second home.
-However, park homes typically don’t qualify for traditional mortgage financing and are exempt from stamp duty, reducing the tax implications.
+However, park homes typically don’t qualify for traditional mortgage financing options and are exempt from stamp duty, reducing the tax implications.
 This makes park homes a more cost-effective choice compared to bricks-and-mortar properties.

 Benefits of the Part Exchange Scheme: